Lazy Loading Images and Videos: Complete Guide

 - Add

-priority(Next.js) orloading="eager"on hero/LCP images - Replace YouTube embeds with facade pattern for heavy pages
+priority(Next.js) orloading="eager"+fetchpriority="high"on the hero/LCP image. - Replace heavy YouTube embeds with the facade pattern.

 - Set

-Does lazy loading affect SEO or image indexing?
+Does lazy loading hurt SEO or stop images from being indexed?

-No. Googlebot executes JavaScript and scrolls pages, so it discovers lazy-loaded images just fine.
-Google has explicitly stated that loading="lazy" does not prevent images from being indexed.
-However, if you use a JavaScript-only approach without <noscript> fallbacks, some crawlers that don't execute JS might miss your images.
-Native loading="lazy" is always safe for SEO.
+No. Googlebot renders JavaScript and scrolls pages, so it discovers natively lazy-loaded images normally β Google has stated loading="lazy" does not prevent indexing.
+The only risk is a JavaScript-only approach without a <noscript> fallback, which some non-rendering crawlers may miss.
+Native loading="lazy" is always SEO-safe.

 What's the difference between loading="lazy" and fetchpriority="high"?

-They're opposite signals. loading="lazy" tells the browser to defer loading until the element is near the viewport. fetchpriority="high" tells the browser to prioritize this resource over others.
-Use fetchpriority="high" on your LCP/hero image to make it load faster, and loading="lazy" on everything below the fold.
-Never use both on the same element โ they contradict each other.
+They are opposite signals. loading="lazy" tells the browser to defer a resource until it nears the viewport, while fetchpriority="high" tells the browser to prioritize a resource above others.
+Use fetchpriority="high" on your hero/LCP image and loading="lazy" on everything below the fold β never both on the same element, since they contradict each other.